How to Optimize Your Hunting Gear

 Make Necessary Upgrades

 If you want, you can go as far as to replace every single bit of your firearm.
-But the more reasonable thing to do is upgrade the parts that actually need it – such as:
+But the more reasonable thing to do is upgrade the parts that need it – such as:

 Stock